andreapavoni/ttfm_bot/README.md

 Each command can be either issued on the chat room or by private message.
 Bot _might_ reply (or not) in the proper place.

 A command might require a certain user (and sometimes bot's) role to execute a command.

+### Command prefix customization

+By default, the bot has `!` as command prefix (eg: `!command`).
+It's possible to customize it with `!cfg cmdprefix <new_prefix>`.
+You can use whatever ASCII character or string.

+**NOTE:** when you change prefix, the new one will be the effective prefix to use to run commands.

 ### Users